HunterKart/proficiency-faculty-evaluation/docs/architecture.md

 #### **`[Worker]` Data Import Job Handlers**

 -   **Responsibility**: A collection of distinct, asynchronous tasks that execute the data import logic.
-All import jobs **must process data in transactional batches**.
-The job's progress must be updated after each successful batch.
-If a batch fails, the job should continue to the next batch and finish with a **`completed_partial_failure`** status, generating an error report containing only the rows from failed batches.
+All jobs **must be configured with a definitive timeout** within the RQ framework to prevent "zombie" processes.
+All import jobs must process data in transactional batches and update progress after each batch.
+If a batch fails, the job continues and finishes with a `completed_partial_failure` status, generating an error report of only the failed rows.
+On any unhandled failure, the job **must populate the `log_output` field** in the `BackgroundTask` table with the exception traceback before terminating.
--   **Key Interfaces**: These are Python functions consumed from the Redis job queue; they do not expose any network APIs.
+-   **Key Interfaces**: Python functions consumed from the Redis job queue; they do not expose any network APIs.
 -   **Dependencies**: Database, `Notification Service`.
 -   **Technology Stack**: Python, RQ, SQLAlchemy, Pandas.

+#### **`[Worker]` Scheduled Cleanup Task (New Component)**

+-   **Responsibility**: A system-level, scheduled task (e.g., cron job) that runs periodically.
+Its sole purpose is to ensure system self-healing by identifying jobs that have been marked as timed-out by the underlying RQ framework but have not yet been updated in the application's primary `BackgroundTask` database table.
+It transitions these "zombie" jobs to a final `failed` state.
+-   **Key Interfaces**: This component is triggered by a system scheduler (e.g., cron), not by an API call or a user-initiated job queue.
+-   **Dependencies**: Database (`BackgroundTask` table), Redis (to query RQ's failed/timed-out queues).
+-   **Technology Stack**: Python, RQ, SQLAlchemy.

 ---